-Dental anxiety is defined as "a patient's response to stress that is specific to dental situations".1 It is one of the highly prevalent2-4 and lesser studied problems5 associated with dental treatment.
-Dental anxiety is known to be associated with various dental and general healthcare problems, such as poor quality of life,6 abstinence from, or avoidance of dental treatment,7-9 as well as lack of sleep.10
+Dental anxiety is defined as "a patient's response to stress that is specific to dental situations".
+It is one of the highly prevalent2-4 and lesser studied problems associated with dental treatment.
+Dental anxiety is known to be associated with various dental and general healthcare problems, such as poor quality of life, abstinence from, or avoidance of dental treatment,7-9 as well as lack of sleep.

 Generally, dental treatment is related to psychological and physical discomfort.
 A high percentage of anxious patients are so fearful that they avoid the dental treatment, cancel or delay the appointment, and become less cooperative during dental treatments.
-Patients may also have a low pain threshold attributable to dental anxiety.11 In addition to this avoidance behavior, dental anxiety also has a wide-ranging and dynamic impact on various aspects of a patient's life.^{12,13} Therefore, an estimation of patient's anxiety is an important step towards a safe and quality dental care.
+Patients may also have a low pain threshold attributable to dental anxiety.
+In addition to this avoidance behavior, dental anxiety also has a wide-ranging and dynamic impact on various aspects of a patient's life.
+Therefore, an estimation of patient's anxiety is an important step towards a safe and quality dental care.

-Dental anxiety is usually measured using a wide range of available psychometric self-assessment scales such as Corah's Dental Anxiety Scale (CDAS),14 Modified Dental Anxiety Scale (MDAS),15 State-Trait Anxiety Scale (STAI),16 General Geer Fear Scale,17 Getz Dental Belief Survey,18 Chotta Bheem-Chutki Scale19 and Dental Fear Survey (DFS).20 These scales range from 1 item to 20 items or even more.
-Different scales are based on different theoretical models and they measure dental anxiety from different perspectives.21 dentist's waiting area, when the dentist is preparing the drill, and before scaling of teeth.14 In the MDAS, the fifth question concerning local anesthesia injection for dental treatment has been added to CDAS.15 However, anxiety over anesthesia may not be directly associated with dental treatment anxiety but could be associated with the use of needles in general.
+Dental anxiety is usually measured using a wide range of available psychometric self-assessment scales such as Corah's Dental Anxiety Scale (CDAS), Modified Dental Anxiety Scale (MDAS), State-Trait Anxiety Scale (STAI), General Geer Fear Scale, Getz Dental Belief Survey, Chotta Bheem-Chutki Scale and Dental Fear Survey (DFS).
+These scales range from 1 item to 20 items or even more.
+Different scales are based on different theoretical models and they measure dental anxiety from different perspectives.

+The CDAS is a 4-item, self-reported measure that asks the participants to rate the anticipated level of anxiety, a day before the visit to the dentist, while sitting in the dentist's waiting area, when the dentist is preparing the drill, and before scaling of teeth.
+In the MDAS, the fifth question concerning local anesthesia injection for dental treatment has been added to CDAS.
+However, anxiety over anesthesia may not be directly associated with dental treatment anxiety but could be associated with the use of needles in general.
 Moreover, not all dental treatments require anesthesia.
-Therefore, MDAS can overestimate dental anxiety.22 Also, the CDAS is probably the oldest and most widely used scale.22 The psychometric properties of this scale have been determined in English,15 Chinese,23 Portugese24 and Italian language.25 CDAS was also found valid and reliable in a sample of Brazilian adults.22
+Therefore, MDAS can overestimate dental anxiety.
+Also, the CDAS is probably the oldest and most widely used scale.
+The psychometric properties of this scale have been determined in English, Chinese, Portugese and Italian language.
+CDAS was also found valid and reliable in a sample of Brazilian adults.